Pydes-boop/UnityJSON/README.md

 ## Installation

-Head over to my Script [JSONExample.cs](https://github.com/Pydes-boop/UnityJSON/blob/main/Assets/Scripts/JSONExample.cs) to yank the code and enjoy.
+Head over to my Script [JSONExample.cs](https://github.com/Pydes-boop/UnityJSON/blob/main/Assets/Scripts/JSONExample.cs) for the main code.
 If you want to stay for some Explanation look below.

 ## JSON Serialization in Unity